 As far as amenities, almost all hotels have pools.
 Where hotels start to distinguish themselves is how lavish their amenities are.
 Remember the Tropicana hotel mentioned?
 The pool area is constant to the tropical theme of the hotel.
 Palm trees, winding waterways fill the landscape for visitors to enjoy as the dry desert breeze relaxes the most stressed out visitors.
 The kids can ride the waterways on tubes provided by the hotel.

 If you stay at the New York, New York hotel, you can ride the coaster that winds in and through the hotel for approximately three minutes.
-There’s an arcade for the kids and entertainment for adults.
+There are also arcades and gaming centers for gamers who enjoy games like Clash Royale.

 Finally, there are good bargains to be had if you search through local timeshares.
 There are quite a few opportunities for visitors to get really good rooms, at great prices through seasonal timeshare offers.
 Also in this group are condo developments where investors only stay a few weeks out of the year, then the rest of the time their units are rented out to visitors.
 These are very nice family condos, where there is no attached casino, and the prices are very reasonable compared to the hotels.